-White Rabbit has been a valuable addition to the Geelong drink and food scene since moving from its original Healesville location.
-Alongside their staples – White Ale, Dark Ale and Belgian Pale Ale – there's a serious focus on barrel aged beers, open fermenters and more experimental/lesser known styles.
-Foremost among these is the barrel aged Flanders style Red, which they intend to make their fourth core range beer, and the extremely popular Teddywidder, a Berliner Weisse style beer that can be had in its natural state or blended with a fruit based syrup such as blackcurrant or rhubarb.
+White Rabbit has been a valuable addition to the Geelong scene since moving from its original Healesville location.
+Alongside their staples – past AIBA Champion Australian Beer, the White Ale, plus Dark Ale and Belgian Pale Ale – there's a serious focus on barrel-aged beers, open fermenters and more experimental/lesser known styles.
+Foremost among these is the barrel aged Flanders style Red and the popular Teddywidder, a Berliner Weisse style beer that can be enjoyed in its natural state or blended with a fruit based syrup such as blackcurrant or rhubarb.

 Stop Three: Barrabool Hills Brewery Company (Cockies Beer)